 1.What is Financial Market?

-Financial market is a market where different financial instruments like shares, debentures, bonds, government securities etc. are traded.
-A financial market helps economy through saving mobilization, investment, facilitating national growth and industrial development
+The financial market is a market where different financial instruments like shares, debentures, bonds, government securities etc. are traded.
+A financial market helps the economy through saving mobilization, investment, facilitating national growth and industrial development

 Function of financial market